snapplelevi/langston-thresholding/README.md

 ## System prerequisites
-We assume the user has a version of R installed.
+We assume the user has a version of R 3.6 or higher is installed.
 While not necessary, having an IDE like [RStudio](https://posit.co/products/open-source/rstudio/) will streamline package installation and utilization.

 These thresholding codes depend on the external **igraph** C library for graph creation and manipulation.
 Some external functions from **alglib** are also used and are included in the package already (they are compiled and linked during the package installation process as well)